Xilinx/PYNQ/docs/source/1_pynq.rst

 PYNQ is the first project to combine the following elements to simplify and improve APSoC design:

-#. a high-level productivity language (Python in this case)
+#.
+A high-level productivity language (Python in this case)
 #.
 FPGA overlays with extensive APIs exposed as Python libraries
-#. a web-based architecture served from the embedded processors
+#.
+A web-based architecture served from the embedded processors, and
-#. and the Jupyter Notebook framework deployed in an embedded context
+#.
+The Jupyter Notebook framework deployed in an embedded context